 The national school development programme (Nationella skolutvecklingsprogram) is a national school development programme targeted at principals and schools.
 Several of the planned measures are of importance for preventing early leaving from upper secondary schools.

 In recent years, there are no government initiatives for actions aiming at preventing and reducing ELET through non-formal or informal learning or youth work.

-Dua’s mandate includes conducting dialogue with and encouraging dialogue between individual municipalities, the Swedish Association of Local Authorities and Regions (SALAR), the labour market partners in the local government sphere (municipality and county council level), other central labour market partners, agencies, regional actors and others on how labour market policy initiatives to benefit young people and newly arrived migrants can be developed and made more effective at local level.
+Dua’s mandate included conducting dialogue with and encouraging dialogue between individual municipalities, the Swedish Association of Local Authorities and Regions (SALAR), the labour market partners in the local government sphere (municipality and county council level), other central labour market partners, agencies, regional actors and others on how labour market policy initiatives to benefit young people and newly arrived migrants can be developed and made more effective at local level.

 The national Youth Guarantee scheme

 In December 2007, the labour market policy programme ‘Job guarantee for youth’ was introduced in Sweden.
 The purpose of the Job guarantee for youth is to offer young people individual employment measures at an early stage, in order for them to get a job or begin or resume education as quickly as possible.
 When it comes to young early leavers from education (between 16 and 19 years of age), the measures aim to bring them back to education.
 The municipalities must offer appropriate individual measures, primarily aimed at motivating these young people to begin or resume upper secondary school education.